Durvesh-dev/portfolio-website/README.md

 - ✅ Performance optimized
 - ✅ Mobile responsive

-## 📄 License
+## 📄 Copyright

-This project is open source and available under the MIT License.
+© 2025 Durvesh Bhadgaonkar.
+All rights reserved.

+This portfolio website is personal property.
+Please do not copy or redistribute without permission.

 Feel free to reach out for collaborations, opportunities, or just to say hi!